Pokémon Go: Gameplay

-Players' avatars move on the game's map to correspond with their real location while they travel their real-world environment.
-Different Pokémon species reside in different areas of the world; for example, Water-type Pokémon are generally located close to water.
-When a player encounters a Pokémon, it can be viewed with a live-rendered, generic background or in augmented reality mode.
-AR mode uses the camera and gyroscope on the player's mobile device to display a live image of a Pokémon as if it were in the real world.
-Whether or not the AR function is enabled, players can capture screenshots, or "Snapshots", of the Pokémon that they encounter.
+Players' avatars move across the game map to reflect their real-world location as they explore their surroundings.
+Different Pokémon species appear in various regions worldwide, with Water-type Pokémon typically found near bodies of water.
+When players encounter a Pokémon, they can view it against a live-rendered background or in augmented reality (AR) mode.
+AR mode uses the camera and gyroscope on the player's mobile device to display a Pokémon as if it were present in the real world.
+Players can capture screenshots, called "Snapshots", of the Pokémon they encounter, regardless of whether the AR feature is enabled.